stomp/stomp-spec/src/stomp-specification-1.1.md

 Version 1.1 of the specification is still being developed.
 This is only a draft document.

-## Stomp Frames
+## STOMP Frames

-Stomp is designed to work best over a stream based communications transport like TCP.
-The client and server will communicate using Stomp frames sent over the stream.
+STOMP is designed to work best over a stream based communications transport like TCP.
+The client and server will communicate using STOMP frames sent over the stream.
 A frame's structure looks like:

     command